egemeneser/DSA210-Term-Project/README.md

 We can see a decrease in debris in recent years, but the model predicts a new increase after 2027 if current trends continue.

 This helps visualize the past and future trend of global space debris.

+# Limitations and Future Work

+**Limitations**

+- The predictions are based only on historical debris counts and a constant country share assumption.
+This does not reflect future political, technological, or environmental changes.
+- The models do not include unexpected space events, such as satellite explosions or major launches.
+- Country-level debris is calculated using fixed proportions from past data.
+This ignores possible policy changes or space program developments.
+- The models assume clean, uninterrupted yearly trends.
+In reality, data irregularities, missing years, or anomalies may affect debris behavior.

+**Future Work**

+- Integrate more features into the model, such as number of launches, satellite failures, or international space activity.
+- Update the country proportions dynamically based on forecasted military, trade, or GDP data instead of using a fixed share.
+- Explore collaborative datasets or real-time satellite tracking APIs to improve prediction accuracy and monitor live updates.